pow-2133/Parker-Macopad/README.md

 # Parker Macropad
- This is my custom macropad project taht i created from the hack.club
+ This is my custom macropad project that I created from the hack.club!

 ![Parker Macropad Case](./images/case.png)